saeedghsh/arrangement/NOTES.rst

       [ ] from sympy.geometry import Curve

-      [ ] API documentation
-	$ cd Dropbox/myGits/dev/subdivision/
-	$ pyreverse -o svg -p subdivision src/*.py

-	- what are the date structures?
-	  - a tree of data structures; e.g
-	    subdiv: (MDG, decomposition, [curves], ... )
-	    decomposition: (graph, [faces], ... )
-	    MDG: (nodes, edges)

-	- how to index each data structure and access their object?

-	- what is the relation between indices of different lists, e.g. nodes vs ips vs edges ...

-      [ ] add parser's manual to the readMe file

-      [ ] update report over
-	- comments from Adam and Slawomir
-	- sorting procedure 1st-2nd derivatives -> tangentAngle and curvature

       [ ] half edge attributes:
 	- [v] sIdx, eIdx are redundant, they should be the same as selfIdx[0], selfIdx[1]
 	- [v] 1stDer, 2ndDer removed.